Puntalytics/Puntalytics.github.io/_draft_central/ceiling_to_floor.md

+---
+title: "Ceiling to Floor Comparisons"
+subtitle: "What's the range of potential outcomes for each punter prospect?"
+layout: default
+output:
+  md_document:
+    variant: gfm
+    preserve_yaml: TRUE
+---

 # Ceiling to Floor Comparisons

 Instead of giving you standard NFL comparisons, we give you a range of outcomes for each of our top-5 punters.
-Then, each of the four of us give you our best guess for where (between 0 and 100) each prospects career will end up.
+Then, each of the four of us give you our best guess for where (between 0 and 100) each prospect's career will end up.

 ## Matt Araiza